Operation Barbarossa: Local collaboration and resistance

-During the Nazi campaign eastward, local collaboration and resistance was ambivalent, dynamic and circumstance contingent.
+During the Nazi campaign eastward, local collaboration and resistance was ambivalent, dynamic and contingent on circumstances.
 In occupied Soviet territories, collaborators ranged from auxiliary police and administrative staff to military volunteers.
-However, as German occupation policies became increasingly brutal, some of these individuals and units defected to the Soviet partisans.
+As German occupation policies became increasingly brutal, some of these individuals and units defected to the Soviet partisans.
 The shifting nature of loyalty, often driven by pragmatic survival rather than ideology, complicates simplistic narratives of collaboration or resistance.

-A US Army report from 1951—consisting of information gleaned from German military officers—indicated that Army Group Centre initially established good relations with the population in Belarus.
+A US Army report from 1951, consisting of information gleaned from German military officers, indicated that Army Group Centre initially established good relations with the population in Belarus.
 According to the report, local inhabitants were friendly and cooperative, and industrial and agricultural production continued for the benefit of both civilians and the occupying forces.
 Offences against German personnel, though tried in military courts, were handled in consultation with local authorities.
-From the winter of 1941, however, Soviet partisan activity became more organized, and under the combined pressure of reprisals and renewed propaganda for "mother Russia," civilian cooperation declined.
+From the winter of 1941, however, Soviet partisan activity became more organized, and under the combined pressure of reprisals and renewed propaganda for "Mother Russia," civilian cooperation declined.

 Nazi plunder of Eastern Europe

-After the initiation of Operation Barbarossa, Eastern Europe was relentlessly plundered by Nazi German forces.
+After the start of Operation Barbarossa, Eastern Europe was relentlessly plundered by Nazi German forces.
 In 1943 alone, 9,000,000 tons of cereals, 2000000 t of fodder, 3000000 t of potatoes, and 662000 t of meats were sent back to Germany.
 During the course of the German occupation, some 12 million pigs and 13 million sheep were seized by Nazi forces.
 The value of this plunder is estimated at 4 billion Reichsmarks.
 This relatively low number in comparison to the occupied nations of Western Europe can be attributed to the indiscriminate scorched-earth policy pursued by Nazi Germany in the Eastern Front.